 Dealing With Employment Gaps

-Use the Right Format to Emphasize Your Strengths
+The Right Format Emphasizes Your Strengths

 Employment gaps don't have to be a negative component of your resume if you use the right functional resume format or combination resume format.